 Business Process Management

-Concepts, Languages, Architectures (Third Edition)
+Concepts, Languages, Architectures (Fourth Edition)

 Business Process Optimization (1)